 Not at the state level in Missouri.
 But be sure to check your local (county, city, or town) laws to see if your municipality requires landlords to take additional steps when it comes to tenants' security deposits.

-If you want to go right to the source and look up Missouri law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Missouri Annotated Statutes § 535.300.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Missouri.
-For tips on looking up Missouri state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Missouri law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Missouri Annotated Statutes section 535.300 (2020).
+To access Missouri statutes, visit the Missouri Revisor of Statute's website, or check out the Library of Congress’s legal research site.